asciamanna/asciamanna.github.io/_drafts/remove-cross-team-dependencies.md

 ### How Your Organization is Killing Your Software

-I highly recommend watching [Raffi Krikorian](https://twitter.com/raffi)'s (former VP of Platform Engineering at Twitter) talk at Philly ETE 2016,
-[How Your Organization is Killing Your Software]( https://www.youtube.com/watch?v=9Zqt7UrAXns).
+I highly recommend watching [Raffi Krikorian](https://twitter.com/raffi)'s (former VP of Platform Engineering at Twitter) talk at Philly ETE 2016, [How Your Organization is Killing Your Software]( https://www.youtube.com/watch?v=9Zqt7UrAXns).
 He touches on the issues that arise when work is spread across the entire development organization and how to build teams and code to scale development organizations.
 He recommends building small, single-responsibility teams with very clear ownership that can operate independent of other teams.
-Once the teams are in place ensure that they aren't overstaffed.
+Once the teams are in place, he recommends ensuring that they aren't overstaffed.
 Keeping teams slightly understaffed encourages more creativity and ensures the team is not inventing work.

 ## Silos in Reporting Structure